Derek Brownbill

 Derek Anthony Brownbill (born 4 February 1954) is an English former footballer who played as a forward.
-He played in the Football League for Liverpool, Port Vale, and Wigan Athletic before spells with American side Cleveland Cobras and English non-league clubs Stafford Rangers, Oswestry Town, Morecambe, Witton Albion, and Warrington Town.
+He played in the Football League for Liverpool, Port Vale, and Wigan Athletic before spells with American side Cleveland Cobras and English non-League clubs Stafford Rangers, Oswestry Town, Morecambe, Witton Albion, and Warrington Town.
+He managed Warrington Town for six seasons, winning the North West Counties Football League Division One title in 1989–90.

 Playing career

+Liverpool

 Brownbill came through the youth ranks at Liverpool to turn professional at the age of 18; he featured in the 1972 FA Youth Cup final defeat to Aston Villa.
 He made his only appearance for the senior team on 15 September 1973, in a 1–1 draw with Birmingham City at St Andrew's.

+Port Vale

-He joined Port Vale for £5,000 in February 1975.
+Brownbill joined Port Vale for £5,000 in February 1975.
 Liverpool manager Bob Paisley rejected a bid of £20,000 from Bury because he had already made a verbal agreement with Vale coach Reg Berks.
-Brownbill scored his first senior goal in a 1–0 home win over Charlton Athletic on 3 March, and finished the 1974–75 season with four goals in 16 Third Division appearances.
-He hit nine goals in 41 games in 1975–76, including four goals in the First Round of the FA Cup to save the "Valiants" from defeat to Southern League side Grantham (they drew the original tie 2–2 before winning the replay).
-He lost his first team place in August 1976, and scored three goals in 23 games in 1976–77.
-Manager Roy Sproson was sacked in October 1977, however Brownbill failed to re-establish himself in the first eleven under new boss Bobby Smith; he went on to score three goals in 28 appearances in 1977–78.
+Brownbill scored his first senior goal in a 1–0 home win over Charlton Athletic on 3 March, when he headed in a free-kick from John Brodie.
+Brownbill finished the 1974–75 season with four goals in 16 Third Division appearances.
+He hit nine goals in 41 games in 1975–76, including five in the FA Cup.
+He scored the equalising goal in a 2–2 draw with Southern League side Grantham in which he had been standing offside.
+He then scored all four goals in the replay, a 4–1 win.
+He was named as Vale's clubman of the year.

+He lost his first-team place in August 1976, and scored three goals in 23 games in 1976–77.
+Manager Roy Sproson was sacked in October 1977, however, Brownbill failed to re-establish himself in the first XI under new boss Bobby Smith; he went on to score three goals in 28 appearances in 1977–78.
 During his time at Vale Park the crowd used to barrack him for being big and clumsy, when in fact it was part of Roy Sproson's plan for Brownbill to shield the ball and allow attacking midfielders Brian Horton and Terry Bailey to get forward and score goals (Horton and Bailey got 27 goals between them in 1974–75 with Brownbill's support).

+Cleveland Cobras

-Handed a free transfer in May 1978, he emigrated to the US with the Cleveland Cobras of the American Soccer League, only to return to the UK with Wigan Athletic in September.
+Handed a free transfer in May 1978, he emigrated to the US with the Cleveland Cobras of the American Soccer League.
+He played 21 games, scoring five goals and claiming five assists.

+Wigan Athletic

+He returned to the UK with Wigan Athletic in September 1978.
+He came on as a substitute in the club's first game in the Football League, a 3–0 win over Rochdale on 13 September at Springfield Park.
 He had 20 starts and 17 substitute appearances in 1978–79, scoring six goals for Ian McNeill's "Latics".
 Wigan finished the 1979–80 season in sixth place in the Fourth Division.
-He later moved on to various non-league clubs: Stafford Rangers, Oswestry Town, Morecambe and Witton Albion, before becoming the player-manager of Warrington Town.